-- 6.1.1 Throughout the DMRB Stage 3 iterative design development process for the Proposed Scheme described in Chapter 4; significant consideration was afforded to peat and efforts made to develop a layout that avoided and/ or minimised encroachment into areas of it.
-However, for a narrow, linear scheme corridor with many other environmental receptors, it is inevitable that the Proposed Scheme will potentially affect, or potentially be affected by, peat instability to some degree. - 6.1.2 Wherever possible therefore, opportunities to further reduce risk by avoidance of areas of peat landslide hazard, or areas where sensitive receptors are likely to be impacted, should be sought and identified during detailed design and construction.
+- 6.1.1 Throughout the DMRB Stage 3 iterative design development process for the Proposed Scheme described in Chapter 4 (Volume 1); significant consideration was afforded to peat and efforts made to develop a layout that avoided and/ or minimised encroachment into areas of it.
+However, for a narrow, linear corridor with a large number of other environmental receptors; it is inevitable that the Proposed Scheme will affect or be affected by peat instability to some degree. - 6.1.2 Wherever possible therefore, opportunities to further reduce risk by avoidance of areas of peat landslide hazard, or areas where sensitive receptors are likely to be impacted, should be sought and identified during detailed design and construction.